haquocdat543/devops-argocd/README.md

-# devops-argocd
+# Devops-argocd
-This is a demonstration of cicd project
+A part of cicd project